The complete guide to going from idea to launch — without wasting months or money

 Your model determines your revenue structure, the features you need, and how you'll attract each side of the marketplace.

-Step 4: Solve the Chicken-and-Egg Problem
+Solving the Chicken-and-Egg Problem

 Every marketplace faces the same cold start challenge: buyers won't come without sellers, and sellers won't come without buyers.
 This is the number one reason marketplaces fail early.